 - With the vehicle off, scroll through the diagnostic scanner menu until you find the screen that monitors the transmission fluid temperature in live data.
 You want to keep the vehicle off because it may take you some time to find the correct screen.
 You don’t want to start warming up the fluid until you are all ready to go.
 The following image shows the correct screen on the Schwaben (Foxwell) diagnostic scanner.
 This screen will differ among scanner manufacturers.

 - Start the vehicle.
 Depress the brake pedal and hold.
 With the brakes applied, SLOWLY shift the transmission into reverse, then neutral, and then into drive.
 Pause in each gear about three second.
 Repeat this process six times, then put the vehicle back into park.
 This will circulate the fluid through the transmission.
 Closely monitor the diagnostic scanner.

 - When the diagnostic scanner shows the transmission fluid at 100 degrees Fahrenheit leave the engine running with the transmission in park and proceed to the transmission for the final fill.

 - Remove the fill plug on the transmission.
 Add transmission fluid until it flows out of the drain hole.
 It will take another 3 to 4 liters to completely fill it.
 The transmission is now properly filled.

 - Replace the fill plug and torque to 32 Nm (24 ft-lb).

-- Start the vehicle again and check for any leaks in the oil pan gasket.
+- With the vehicle still running check for any leaks in the oil pan gasket.
 If you see any visible leaks, use you T40 torx socket to snug up the mounting bolts (no more than 1/8 of a turn).

-- xDrive models – Reinstall the front driveshaft to the transfer case.
+- xDrive models – Turn the engine off.
+Reinstall the front driveshaft to the transfer case.
 Torque the mounting bolts to 20 Nm (15 ft-lb).

 - Replace the front and rear belly pans and lower the vehicle.